-The Sorted in School’s programme is available for both English Medium and Māori Medium Education.
+The Sorted in School’s programme is available for both the New Zealand Curriculum (NZC) and Māori Medium Education (MME).

-Sorted in Schools, Te whai hua - kia ora!, is creating a full suite of Te Reo Māori resources for secondary schools.
-The resources are aligned with Te Marautanga o Te Aho Matua and Te Marautanga o Aotearoa and created specifically for use in kura that offer Māori Medium Education.
+We are creating a full suite of Te Reo Māori resources for secondary schools.
+The resources are aligned with Te Marautanga o Te Aho Matua and Te Marautanga o Aotearoa.
+They are created specifically for kura that offer MME.

-Whilst the resources are focused on financial capability, overall student and whānau/community wellbeing and sustainability is the overarching bigger picture.
-For Māori whānau and communities, wellbeing (hauora) is bigger than just financial health, it also includes whānau, mātauranga, hinengaro and tinana wellbeing.
+These are not a direct translation of the EME resources.
+While the resources are focused on financial capability, overall student and whānau/community wellbeing and sustainability is the goal.
+For Māori, whānau and communities wellbeing (hauora) is bigger than just financial health.
+It also includes whānau, mātauranga education, hinengaro physical, mental and spiritual and tinana wellbeing.

-These resources take a holistic approach to understanding financial capability and use a Māori context to help make sense of the importance of this area.
+Our resources take a holistic approach to understanding financial capability and use a Māori context to help make sense of the importance of financial wellbeing.

-The MME and the NZC programmes will complement each other, meaning students and teachers can use both programmes if they wish.
+The MME and the NZC programmes complement each other, meaning students and teachers can use both programmes if they wish.

 Sorted in School Te whai hua - kia ora! resources are available in both English and te reo Māori.

-The resources can be used across both curricula.
+Resources can be used across both curricula.
 For example, if you teach in an NZC setting but have a class fluent in te reo Māori, you are welcome to use the Māori Medium Education resources.

 Sorted in Schools is fully funded by the government, and therefore a free educational programme for all New Zealand secondary schools and kura.